 - Allow the cookies to cool on the baking sheet for about 4-5 minutes.
 Then move them to a cooling rack.

 - Once cool, the cookies may be frosted with a white icing of your choice.
-I used my Fluffy White Frosting recipe and added additional powdered sugar.
+I used my Fluffy White Frosting Recipe and added additional powdered sugar.
+However, traditionally people usually use Royal Icing.

 I used very little butter, afraid any more would make the spread, but each time I make them I will add an additional tablespoon of butter to make them more chewier.
 Try just one tablespoon yourself and increase as desired.